NVE/nve-git-intro/README.md

 On this [page](http://swcarpentry.github.io/git-novice/08-collab/) you find a short explantion of a simple collaborative workflow.

+Here is a short suggestion:

+1. Clone a repository.

+2. Ask the original owner of the repository to become a collaborator.

+3. Create your own development branch.

+4. Work on this branch.

+5. Create pull requests to combine your changes in your branch into the master branch.

 ## Cheat sheet (summary of useful commands)

+Click on the blue titles to get more information about the commands below.

 ### [Configuring your git settings](http://swcarpentry.github.io/git-novice/02-setup/)